 A safety lock keeps your cooking torch from firing up if an inquisitive child gets ahold of it.

 Your hand might get tired during a lengthy torching session, so the cooking torch you choose should be reasonably light and comfortable to hold.
 It should also have a stand so you can set it down easily.
+In addition, a lock button should come with the torch which allows you to lock the flame in the "on position" while working.

 Some cooking torches run up to an hour before needing to refuel.
 If you’ll be using your torch for lengthy cooking sessions, look for one with a long burn time.